-- CREDIT RISK OF JPMORGAN CHASE & CO.
-The notes are subject to the credit risk of JPMorgan Chase & Co. and our credit ratings and credit spreads may adversely affect the market value of the notes.
-Investors are dependent on JPMorgan Chase & Co.'s ability to pay all amounts due on the notes, and therefore investors are subject to our credit risk and to changes in the market's view of our creditworthiness.
-Any decline in our credit ratings or increase in the credit spreads charged by the market for taking our credit risk is likely to affect adversely the value of the notes.
-If we were to default on our payment obligations, you may not receive any amounts owed to you under the notes and you could lose your entire investment. - WE MAY DETERMINE THE ADDITIONAL AMOUNT FOR YOUR NOTES EARLY IF A COMMODITY HEDGING DISRUPTION EVENT OCCURS If we or our affiliates are unable to effect transactions necessary to hedge our obligations under the notes due to a commodity hedging disruption event, we may, in our sole and absolute discretion, cause the note calculation agent to determine the Additional Amount for your notes early, on the date on which the note calculation agent determines that a commodity hedging disruption event has occurred, which may be significantly earlier than the Observation Date.
+- WE MAY DETERMINE THE ADDITIONAL AMOUNT FOR YOUR NOTES EARLY IF A COMMODITY HEDGING DISRUPTION EVENT OCCURS If we or our affiliates are unable to effect transactions necessary to hedge our obligations under the notes due to a commodity hedging disruption event, we may, in our sole and absolute discretion, cause the note calculation agent to determine the Additional Amount for your notes early based on the calculation agent's good faith determination of the Option Value for your notes (i.e., the forward price of the embedded option representing the Additional Amount payable on the notes at maturity) on the date on which the note calculation agent determines that a commodity hedging disruption event has occurred, which may be significantly earlier than the Observation Date.
 If the Additional Amount for your notes is determined early as the result of a commodity hedging disruption event, the amount due and payable on your notes will be due and payable only at maturity and the amount you receive at maturity will not reflect any further appreciation of the Index after such early determination.
+The Additional Amount will not be less than zero.
 Please see "General Terms of Notes Additional Index Provisions A. Consequences of a Commodity Hedging Disruption Event Early Determination of the Additional Amount" in the accompanying product supplement for more information. - POTENTIAL CONFLICTS We and our affiliates play a variety of roles in connection with the issuance of the notes, including acting as note calculation agent the entity that, among other things, determines the Index closing levels to be used to determine your payment at maturity and acting as index calculation agent and sponsor of the Index and hedging our obligations under the notes.
 In performing these duties, our economic interests and the economic interests of the note calculation agent, index calculation agent, sponsor of the Index, and other affiliates of ours are potentially adverse to your interests as an investor in the notes.
 In addition, our business activities, including hedging and trading activities, could cause our economic interests to be adverse to yours and could adversely affect any payment on the notes and the value of the notes.
 It is possible that hedging or trading activities of ours or our affiliates could result in substantial returns for us or our affiliates while the value of the notes declines.
 Please refer to "Risk Factors Risks Relating to the Notes Generally" in the accompanying product supplement no. 6-I for additional information about these risks.

-In addition, one of our affiliates, JPMS, is the sponsor of one of the Basket Constituents of the Index (the Cash Constituent).
+In addition, one of our affiliates, JPMS, is the sponsor of one of the Basket Constituents (the Cash Constituent).
 JPMS is also the sponsor of the JPMorgan EMBI Global Core Index, which is the index underlying the iShares® JPMorgan USD Emerging Markets Bond Fund.
 JPMS may, as a last resort, if there are no valid prices available for composite instruments included in the JPMorgan EMBI Global Core Index, price such composite instruments by asking JPMS traders to provide a market bid and ask.
 We will not have any obligation to consider your interests as a holder of the notes in taking any corporate action that might affect the values of the Cash Constituent, the JPMorgan EMBI Core Index and the notes.